Archie Waldroop provides advice on the basic skills of archery.

 Unlike determining the draw length, getting your arrow length is a more complicated process.
 To stay on the safe side, visit any pro shop in your area, bring your bow, and have the pros assist you in getting your arm length.

-But if you are planning to buy your arrows online or if you do not have any access to a pro shop near your area, you will not have any other choice but measuring your draw length on your own.
+But if you are planning to buy your arrows online or if you do not have any access to a pro shop near your area, you will not have any other choice but to measure your draw length on your own.
 You can do this by:

 Practicing Your Shots